nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `sort lv/` sorts elderly in descending order of their `last visit` date (the latest first).
 * `sort v/` sorts elderly in ascending order of their next `visit` date (the earliest first).
 * There should be exactly one `FIELD_TO_BE_SORTED` at any time.
+* `sort` acts on the list currently being displayed.
 * Currently, `sort` only supports fields of `last visit` or `visit`.

-Example: `sort lv/` sorts the person list in descending order of `last visit` date.
+Example: `sort lv/` sorts the elderly list in descending order of `last visit` date.

 ### Find elderly by attribute : `find`